FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Experiments

-Figure~\ref{fig:samples} shows some visual examples from \emph{Synth90K} and \emph{SynthText}, where large variation of backgrounds and texts can be observed in the images between two datasets.
-Therefore, we can conclude that two datasets are of \ac{Non-IID}.
-All the training and validation images are scaled to the size of 100*32 in order to fit the model using mini-batch and accelerate the training process.
-Testing images in Table~\ref{tab:results} and \ref{tab:he_results} are scaled proportionally to match with the height of 32 pixels.
-While in Figure~\ref{fig:accuracy}, \ref{fig:acc} and \ref{fig:pc}, testing images are processed in the same way with what training and validation images do aforementioned.
-The testing images whose label length are less than 3 or more than 25 characters are dropped out due to the limitation of \ac{CTC}.
-We deploy \emph{Synth90K} and \emph{SynthText} datasets on two separate clients.
-On the local training nodes, \emph{AdaDelta} is used for back-propagation optimization and the initial learning rate is set to 0.05.
-Regarding to \ac{HE} we set 128 as key size in bits.
-The whole gradient are split into 100 pieces and $\hat{p}=0.9$.
-Our method is implemented using \emph{Keras} and \emph{Tensorflow}, and the source code is publicly available to ensure reproducibility, which can be run in a distributed multiple \acp{GPU} setup.
+Figure~\ref{fig:samples} presents visual instances from the \emph{Synth90K} and \emph{SynthText} datasets, illustrating considerable variations in backgrounds and texts between the two sets.
+Consequently, it can be deduced that these datasets exhibit \ac{Non-IID} characteristics.
+To accommodate mini-batch processing and expedite the training procedure, all training and validation images are resized to dimensions of 100$\times$32.
+In Tables~\ref{tab:results} and \ref{tab:he_results}, testing images are proportionally resized to maintain a height of 32 pixels.
+Figures~\ref{fig:accuracy}, \ref{fig:acc}, and \ref{fig:pc} display testing images processed identically to the aforementioned training and validation images.
+Due to the constraints imposed by \ac{CTC}, testing images with label lengths less than 3 or greater than 25 characters are excluded.
+The \emph{Synth90K} and \emph{SynthText} datasets are deployed on two distinct clients, with \emph{AdaDelta} employed for back-propagation optimization on local training nodes, and an initial learning rate of 0.05.
+For \ac{HE}, a key size of 128 bits is utilized, and the entire gradient is divided into 100 segments with $\hat{p}=0.9$.
+Our method is implemented using \emph{Keras} and \emph{Tensorflow} in a distributed multi-\ac{GPU}s setup, with the source code publicly accessible to ensure reproducibility.